oswaldobapvicjr/jep-data-extension/README.md

 > Note: Not yet implemented

 ---

-## Arrays/collections functions
+## Statistical functions

+### Average

+Returns the average (arithmetic mean) of the elements inside the given array.
+It also accepts JSON arrays, Java Collections and valid string representations of JSON arrays, provided that the collection contains only number elements.

+    average(collection1)

+> Note: Not yet implemented

-### Array/collections size
+### Count

 Returns the number of elements inside the given array.
-It also accepts JSON arrays and Java Collections.
+It also accepts JSON arrays, Java Collections and valid string representations of JSON arrays.

 If a regular object (i.e., not a collection) is passed to the function, the result will always be 1 (one); if a null or empty object is passed to this function, the result will always be 0 (zero).

-This function can also handle string representations of valid JSON arrays.

     count(collection1)

+### Max

+Returns the largest value in the given array.
+It also accepts JSON arrays, Java Collections, and valid string representations of JSON arrays.

+    max(collection1)

+> Note: Not yet implemented

+### Min

+Returns the smallest value in the given array or set.
+It also accepts JSON arrays, Java Collections, and valid string representations of JSON arrays.

+    min(array1)

+> Note: Not yet implemented